xack20/BIPV-DOC-SHARING/README.md

 -------------------------------------------------------------------------------
 ## First Thing first

-* Run these commands in a terminal ( Intall npm dependencies ) [run these commands once after any new clone of this repository]
+* Run these commands in a terminal ( Install npm dependencies ) [run these commands once after any new clone of this repository]

     ```